dQw4w9WgXcQ/osrs-pathfinder/README.md

 ## Hierarchical Dijkstra/A* Algorithm
-A path is first found through "contiguous components" of connected by links using a Dijkstra-like algorithm.
+A path is first found through "contiguous components" connected by links using a Dijkstra-like algorithm.

 Contiguous components are zones that can be reached without going through links.
 In the image below, each color represents a zone.  (note that colors are reused.)
 ![](https://i.imgur.com/MaD51oN.png)